Alexander Moore (soldier): Civil War Service

 At the beginning of the American Civil War, Moore was appointed from Illinois as a First Lieutenant of the 13th Wisconsin Volunteer Infantry in October 1861.
 He served as an aide-de-camp to Major General Philip Kearny during the Peninsula Campaign and Northern Virginia Campaign until Kearny's death at the Battle of Chantilly, Virginia on September 1, 1862.
-During the Maryland Campaign, Moore served as an aide-de-camp to Major General Joseph Hooker, including at the Battle of Antietam where Hooker was wounded.
+During the Maryland Campaign, Moore served as an aide-de-camp to Major General Joseph Hooker, including at the Battle of Antietam where Moore carried orders under fire on the battlefield and Hooker was wounded.
 Moore was promoted to Captain, Aide-de-Camp, United States Volunteers on November 10, 1862, and reappointed on May 3, 1863.
 Moore served as a staff officer during the Chancellorsville Campaign and saw action at the Battle of Chancellorsville in May 1863.
 During the Gettysburg campaign, Moore served as part of the staff of Major General Daniel Sickles, commander of the 3rd Corps of the Union Army of the Potomac.
 He was present in the Peach Orchard at the Battle of Gettysburg on July 2, 1863, when Sickles lost his right leg from a Confederate artillery shell.
 In 1864, Moore served on a tour of inspection before being appointed to the staff of Brigadier General Alfred Torbert in the Shenandoah Valley.
 At war's end in 1865, Moore was again assigned as an aide-de-camp to Major General Sickles, in command of the Department of the South.
-Moore was breveted Major, U.S. Volunteers dated March 6, 1865, and Lieutenant Colonel, U. S. Volunteers on March 13, 1865, for gallant and distinguished conduct in several campaigns of the Army of the Potomac prior to the Battle of Gettysburg, and breveted Colonel, U. S. Volunteers on March 13, 1865, for gallant and highly meritorious conduct at the Battle of Gettysburg, Pennsylvania.
+Moore was breveted Major, U.S. Volunteers dated March 6, 1865, and Lieutenant Colonel, U.S. Volunteers on March 13, 1865, for gallant and distinguished conduct in several campaigns of the Army of the Potomac prior to the Battle of Gettysburg, and breveted Colonel, U.S. Volunteers on March 13, 1865, for gallant and highly meritorious conduct at the Battle of Gettysburg, Pennsylvania.
 Alexander Moore was honorably mustered out of the volunteer service on September 26, 1866.